rteb8/MSDS_FUSCapstone23/README.md

 # MSDS_FUSCapstone23
-UVA MSDS capstone project for the Focused Ultrasound Foundation (FUSF)
+MSDS capstone project for the Focused Ultrasound Foundation (FUSF) by Rose Eluvathingal Muttikkal, Reanna Panagides, Skye Jung, and Abhishek Singh during the 2023-2024 academic year at the University of Virginia.
+Research presented at the 2024 IEEE SIEDS conference.

 # Problem statement
 The current literature review process for the clinical team at Focused Ultrasound Foundation (FUSF) is time-consuming, inefficient, and prone to error